Accountability covers reports on district and individual school performance and testing. This section of the website contains information about:

 - CAAs for ELA and mathematics

-For your convenience, the California Department of Education California Assessment System site is now available to provide a quick overview of all assessments to be administered in California.
+For your convenience, the California Department of Education California Assessment System and the Testing & Accountability pages are now available to provide a quick overviews of all assessments to be administered in California.